thepipster/nStorm/README.md

 var nStorm = require('nstorm');
 ```

-Just as in Storm, you can create two types of blocks;
+In Twitter Storm, you can create two types of blocks;

 1. *Spouts* Spouts are data sources, and must contain a start function that `emits` data.
 2. *bolts* Are chainable processing blocks, that must contain a process function.

+nStorm uses the same concept, except we only have one type of block and they can have a 'process' *and* a 'start' method, thereby allowing hybrid blocks.

+The 'start' method can be used to emit data, i.e. a data source, or can be used for any initialization code a block needs.

-### Creating a Spout
+### Creating a Data source

-Spouts are fairly easy to create, the only restriction is that the Spout must contain a `start(context)` function.
+Data source blocks are fairly easy to create, the only restriction is that the block must contain a `start(context)` function.
 To output any messages, call the `emit(data)` function of the `context` object passed into the start function.

 The data you pass should be an Array or Object.